gabrielfalcao/couleur/README.rst

 couleur - ANSI terminal tool for python, colored shell and other handy fancy features
 =====================================================================================

+**Couleur** is a handy tool to play around with ANSI features in a unix terminal

 .. image:: https://img.shields.io/pypi/dm/couleur
    :target: https://pypi.org/project/couleur